HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 {{ figure_markup(
   image="ecommerce-vendor-growth-covid-19-impact.png",
   caption="Ecommerce platform growth Covid-19 impact",
-  description="A line chart showing the growth of five popular ecommerce platforms: WooCommerce, Shopify, Wix, Magneto, and Prestoshop.
-WooCommerce shows a steady growth with a noticable bump in Feburary 2020 and again in June and July.
+  description="A line chart showing the growth of five popular ecommerce platforms: WooCommerce, Shopify, Wix, Magneto, and PrestaShop.
+WooCommerce shows a steady growth with a noticeable bump in February 2020 and again in June and July.
 Shopify shows similar but for a smaller percentage and the other three show less of such an impact.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ65OxpVGpTJVuFhG6EIO55Z_itqFtGnoYLm7W7SEBaRL-YGDUJsBMVrlDjLa-fNdeyNdqXxJt4a-xc/pubchart?oid=1475961371&format=interactive", sheets_gid="535254570", sql_file="ecomm_vendors_covid_growth.sql"